Understanding and Managing Ants and Plant Health

 2. Proper Food Storage

-• Exposed food can lure ants indoors.
+• Leaving food out can bring ants inside.

 Removing Ants from Clothing and Furniture